CSCI-5619-Fall-2020/Assignment-7/README.md

 **Due: Friday, December 11, 10:00pm CDT**

 The purpose of this assignment is to gain experience in designing and implementing graphical user interfaces for virtual reality.
-Note that this is an **optional bonus** assignment that will be averaged with the other programming assignments to calculate an overall score, which is worth 40% of your final grade.
+Note that this is an **optional bonus** assignment.
+If you choose to complete this assignment, your lowest score from the previous six assignments will be dropped and replaced with this one.

 ## Submission Information